zubinkadva/onefusion/README.md

 # One Fusion

+# When?
+Personal fun, 2016

+# What?
-Based off the login from Microsofts One Drive, an extremely simple project to have some fun...
+- Based off the login from Microsofts One Drive

+# Technologies?
+- PHP
+- HTML
+- CSS
+- Javascript
+- jQuery
+- AJAX